Food Allergy Testing

 (Foods that have cross-reacting allergy with one another)

 Similar pan-allergens or profilins occurring naturally in different fruit families, lead to what we call “clusters of hypersensitivity”.
-For example if you are allergic to Brazil nut, you stand a high chance of also being allergic to walnut, hazelnut and almond.
-And similar patterns are seen with Apple and Pear, Kiwi fruit and Avocado, Potato and Carrot, Parsley and Celery.
-Even between Melon, Watermelon and Tomato.
+For example if you are allergic to Brazil nut, you stand a high chance of also being allergic to walnut and pecan nut.
+And similar patterns are seen with Onion, Leak and Garlic; Bean, Pea, Chickpea and Lentil; Parsley, Carrot and Celery; Cashew, Mango and Pistachio.
+Even between Pumpkin, Melon, Watermelon, Courgette and Cucumber!

 Sensitisation to a pan-allergen and other Lipid Transfer Proteins (LTP) lead to further fruit sensitisation as new fruits enter the diet.
 This usually occurs in pollen allergic people who suffer with seasonal rhinitis or hayfever.